Kira2/parse-server-sendinblue-adapter/README.md

       // Set it to use templates of the SendinBlue account (optional)
       passwordResetTemplateId: {
-        en: 12345,  // templateId to use for english users
+        en: 12345,  // the template id to use for english user
-        fr: 67890   // templateId to use for french users },
+        fr: 67890   // the template id to use for french user },

       // 1. set the subject here, according to the languages you support.